manal-elrhezzali/manal-elrhezzali.github.io/_posts/2020-07-04-Understang-spring's-foundations-(The-spring-Framework).md

      ![Spring Example2 ]({{ "/assets/img/sample/firstBlog/example2.png" | relative_url }})

-##### Thas was all for this blog,I hope you enjoy it and you understood all the points that we have touched on.In the next blog,we will talk about the remaining three key areas of the spring framework.Thank you for reading!
+##### That was all for this blog,I hope you enjoy it and you understood all the points that we have touched on.In the next blog,we will talk about the remaining three key areas of the spring framework.Thank you for reading!
 If you enjoyed it, please  upvote 👍 it.